splintered-reality/py_trees/py_trees/doc/behaviours.rst

 .. tip:: Alter a feedback message when **significant events** occur.

-Other techniques will be introduced later if you wish to store monitoring data at every tick and these allow you to store it in structures more versatile than a string.
-The feedback message is instead used to assist in understanding where significant changes to a behaviour tree happen.
-These can occur in the change of status of behaviours in the tree OR they can occur at critical points in a ``RUNNING`` behaviour (where the status of the tree is otherwise static).
-The feedback message variable should be used to expressed when the latter occurs and can be useful for tree monitoring visualisations, or to decide when to log the state of a tree.
+The feedback message is designed to assist in notifying humans when a significant event happens or for deciding when to log the state of a tree.
+If you notify or log every tick, then you end up with alot of noise sorting through an abundance of data in which nothing much is happening to find the one point where something significant occurred that led to surprising or catostrophic behaviour.

+Setting the feedback message is usually important when something significant happens in the ``RUNNING`` state or to provide information associated with the result (e.g. failure reason).

-Example - a behaviour responsible for a planner that takes several minutes to plan and execute a plan.
-In this time, the behaviour is in the ``RUNNING`` state.
-Avoid updating it with a feedback message at very tick with an updated ETA.
+Example - a behaviour responsible for planning motions of a character is in the ``RUNNING`` state for a long period of time.
-Instead, update the message whenever significant events occur - e.g. when re-planning occurs on the fly.
+Avoid updating it with a feedback message at every tick with updated plan details.
+Instead, update the message whenever a significant change occurs - e.g. when the previous plan is re-planned or pre-empted.

 Complex Example
 ---------------